 ● Replace Aging Toilet Parts

 When the brown water is only coming from your toilet, check all the parts, such as the valve, flapper, and others.
-The cause might be due to ageing toilet parts.
+The cause might be aging toilet parts.
 Purchase the replacement parts and repair your toilet.

 ● Install a Water Filtration System